Scorning cinema as being mere 'illustrated text', Greenaway brings artistic values, intellectual esoterica, visual richness, pedantic obsessiveness

 fall into place.
 Extremely challenging and boring, but fascinating as an exercise in ultimately abstract film-making.

-A semi-documentary visual feast exploring a Japanese lady and her obsession with calligraphy.
+A visual feast of tactile pleasures exploring a Japanese lady and her obsession with calligraphy.
 The beauty and eroticism

 of nudity and writing blend in various ways and provide a somewhat erotic, striking visual experience.
 Skin is